 Darwin received a letter from Wallace in April, 1858, outlining all the main points of his own theory: "I never saw a more striking coincidence...
 If Wallace had my MS sketch written out in 1842 he could not have made a better short abstract!".
 Though clearly distressed by the loss of priority ["Your words have come true with a vengeance that I shd. be forestalled."], Darwin immediately notified his friends Lyell and Hooker, asking that the essay be published.
 Lyell and Hooker agreed to do so, provided that Darwin also publish an abstract of his own work, which was much more extensively documented by facts then was Wallace's more speculative essay.
 The papers by Darwin and Wallace, including the original essays of each, were read to the Linnean Society on 01 July 1858: the minutes of the meeting record no reaction.
 Darwin's book "On the Origin of Species by Natural Selection", which he referred to as an "Abstract", was published on 01 October 1859.
 It sold out on the first day, and went through six editions.
 Darwin and Wallace remained close friends until Darwin's death in 1882.
 Wallace was one of the pallbearers at Darwin's internment in Westminster Abbey.

-HOMEWORK: The penultimate sentence of the cover letter from Lyell & Hooker includes 133 words, 11 commas, and 2 semi-colons.
-It may fairly be considered a run-on sentence by 21st century standards.
+HOMEWORK: The penultimate sentence of the cover letter from Lyell & Hooker is fairly typical Victorian prose, and includes 133 words, 11 commas, and 2 semi-colons.
+It would be considered a run-on sentence by 21st century standards.
 Edit, so as to shorten sentence length.

 HOMEWORK: Compare and contrast the views of Wallace with respect to Darwin on natural selection and the origin of species, as of early 1858.
 To what extent is Wallace' MS a 'short abstract' of Darwin's presentation?